nafrelim/blog/blog_be/README.md

 > If the application was running on a different port, this port must be changed in the invocation address.

+1. Endpoint **auth** allows you to log in (receive a JWT token), log out, create a user, refresh the token, obtain and, if necessary, update user data and change the password
-1. Endpoint **api/post** provides a post list
+2. Endpoint **api/post** provides a post list
-2. Endpoint **api/view** provides a view list of posts (post ID and number of views)
+3. Endpoint **api/view** provides a view list of posts (post ID and number of views)
-3. Endpoint **api/auth** endpoint provides services for logging in, logging out, JWT token handling, user service (creating, changing, obtaining information)
+4. Endpoint **api/comment** provides commentaries for posts
-4. Endpoint **api/report** provides a blog report
+5. Endpoint **api/report** provides a blog report
+6. Endpoint **api/parameters** provides additional information (list of authors) and parameters (number of posts per page)

 ## Url addresses supporting applications